BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

 [read this blog post](https://kieranjol.wordpress.com/2016/10/07/introduction-to-ffv1-and-matroska-for-film-scans/) for some add'l info about FFV1 for film scans
 Or we could keep the DPX as-is and output a ProRes for Dave.
 Or don't make a mezzanine by default... ?~~

 We're considering options to reduce the transfer of so many small files.
-Top choices are TAR wrapping or RAWcooked, if funding and post-production workflows make sense.
+Top choices are TAR/Zip wrapping or RAWcooked, if funding and post-production workflows make sense.

 ## (3) Video Transfer (ProRes master)